 I was fired, but I do not want to return home.
 Can I stay in the U.S.?

 I really like my Internship/Training program, but it is ending soon.
-Is there any way that I can stay in the U.S. and work at my internship a little longer?
+Is there any way that I can stay in the U.S. a little longer?

 The maximum duration of the Internship program is 12 months and the maximum duration of the Trainee program is 18 months (12 months for Hospitality/Tourism).
 If your program is shorter than the maximum durations listed above, you may be able to extend your program.
-Please read more information on program extensions, then log in to your InterExchange online application.
-All extension applications must be submitted no later than one month prior to your original end date.
-Please note: You cannot extend your program past the maximum duration listed above.
+Please read more about program extensions.
+A Note: You cannot extend your program past the maximum duration listed above.

 I was approved for an extension, but my J-1 Visa will expire during my extension period.
-Is that okay and what does that mean?
+Is that okay?

 It is okay if your visa expires during your extension period if you intend to remain within the U.S. for the full duration of your extension.
 If you are approved for an extension, InterExchange will send you a new DS-2019 Form for your extension period, and that form will allow you to continue to intern or train.
 The extension DS-2019 Form is what allows you to legally intern or train in the U.S. The J-1 Visa is what allows you to enter the U.S.